Stratton

 Recent residential development output has been above average within Stratton when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Stratton averaged around 22 new dwelling approvals each year over the past five financial years, totalling an estimated 110 homes.
-So far in FY-26, 15 approvals have been recorded.
-On average, 2 new residents arrived per new home over the past five financial years (FY-21 to FY-25), indicating a balanced supply and demand market with stable conditions.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Stratton averaged around 22 new dwelling approvals each year over the past five financial years, totalling an estimated 110 homes.
+As of FY-26, 15 approvals have been recorded.
+On average, 2 new residents arrived per new home annually between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.

-New properties were constructed at an average expected construction cost value of $367,000, somewhat higher than regional norms, reflecting quality-focused development.
-Relative to Greater Perth, Stratton had significantly less development activity, 51.0% below the regional average per person as of AreaSearch's latest data.
-This scarcity typically strengthens demand and prices for existing properties.
-All new construction comprised detached houses, maintaining Stratton's traditional suburban character focused on family homes appealing to those seeking space, with around 135 people per dwelling approval.
+The average construction cost of new properties was $367,000, higher than regional norms due to quality-focused development.
+Compared to Greater Perth, Stratton had significantly less development activity, 51.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+All new construction comprised detached houses, maintaining Stratton's traditional suburban character focused on family homes.
+With around 135 people per dwelling approval, Stratton exhibits growth area characteristics.

-According to AreaSearch's latest quarterly estimate, Stratton is expected to grow by 249 residents through to 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, Stratton is expected to grow by 254 residents through to 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development